Highlight

 Following the assessment of the climate balance, the second stage involves the reduction of CO2e emissions.
 The transparency created allows for the identification of emission hotspots, which are the areas and processes where the most emissions are generated.
 Specific measures for emission reduction are then developed for these areas, such as switching to renewable energy sources, improving energy efficiency, and optimizing transport routes.

 In evaluating these measures, their ecological and economic impacts are considered, as well as their feasibility within the company.
-Based on these evaluated measures, a reduction pathway with specific targets and a timeline are established.
+AI can support scenario analysis and the forecasting of emission reductions.
+With the help of AI-driven models, different scenarios can be analyzed to define a reduction pathway with concrete targets and a clear timeline.
 Continuous internal validation of this reduction path ensures that the set goals are met, and adjustments are made if necessary.
 We also offer support for external validation, for example, through the Science-Based Targets initiative, which checks whether the emission reductions meet the demands of the Paris Agreement to limit global warming to well below 1.5°C.

 To successfully implement the reduction path and ensure continuous transparency, the final step of transformation requires the long-term integration of sustainability into the company’s strategy and culture.
 This initially involves the implementation of a governance structure in the form of organizational and structural adjustments to anchor the reduction goals in all areas and levels of the company.